Everything You Need to Plan A Terrific Holiday Tea Party

 Have you ever thrown a holiday tea party?
-Afternoon tea and high tea parties put a spin on the same-old holiday gathering — You might even want to consider adding it to your list of traditional annual holiday events!
+Afternoon tea and high tea parties put a spin on the same-old holiday gathering.
+You might even want to consider adding it to your list of traditional annual holiday events!

-Not all tea parties are elaborate and intricate meals — some teas are much simpler.
 Do you want to serve only scones and sweets?
 Or do you want sandwiches or a heartier meal?
-You can even combine your favorite tea elements — like afternoon tea and high tea — if you wish.
+You can even combine the scones from afternoon tea with a roast from high tea.
+Let’s explore the differences between these tea parties:

 Holiday Afternoon Tea

-When you think “tea party” afternoon tea is probably what comes to the forefront of your mind.
+When you think “holiday tea party” afternoon tea is probably what comes to the forefront of your mind.
 Finger sandwiches, scones, sweets, and treats are put on display and served alongside tea.
 If you want to go the traditional route and host an afternoon tea you can start with this simple outline for your menu:

-• Scones - Serve your scones with Devonshire cream and fruit preserves.
+Serve your scones with Devonshire cream and fruit preserves.
 Stick with one or two scone flavors — plain scones will highlight the flavors of the preserves and cream the best, but flavored scones are equally as delicious.

-• Mini Sweets - Petit fours, mini cakes, small desserts, and cookies are a must-have with afternoon tea.
+Petit fours, mini cakes, small desserts, and cookies are a must-have with afternoon tea.
 Stick with two to four different mini sweets for a good variety that isn’t overwhelming.

 Holiday Cream Tea

-If you want to host a much simpler and straightforward tea party, a cream tea might be perfect for you.
+If you want to host a much simpler and straightforward holiday tea party idea, a cream tea might be perfect for you.
 A cream tea is a great idea as an intimate afternoon pick-me-up with a friend or two.
-It is also an easy and realistic option if you are hosting a very large party of 15 or more in between meals.

 All you need are two main elements for a cream tea — the tea and the scones:

-• Tea - If you are hosting only a few friends, pick one tea to share.
+If you are hosting only a few friends, pick one tea to share.
 If you have individual teapots, your guests can also pick their own teas.
 If you are hosting a large event, stick with two to three teas that complement the theme and bring out the flavors of the scones.

-• Scones - If you have a few friends over, make traditional scones and keep the menu simple.
-Serve them with a few flavors of preserves and Devonshire cream.
 If you are hosting a large gathering, make two or three different kinds of scones served with jams, preserves, or toppings.
 Currant, cinnamon, butterscotch pecan, and fig are all delightful holiday scone flavors your guests will love.

 Holiday Light Tea